A-Kiwams/A-Kiwams/README.md

 I'm also a content creator.
 I share my knowledge on my blog [Blog4Developers](https://www.blog4dev.com/)

-- 🔭 I Know how to initiate, plan, execute and close a project
+- 🔭 I Know how to initiate, plan, execute and close a
 - 🌱 I’m a fast learner and good communicator
 - 👯 I’m looking for new opportunities and collaborating with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects